ibm-cloud-docs/containers/cs_storage_block_vpc.md

        </tr>
        <tr>
           <td><code>data.encryptionKey</code></td>
           <td>If you entered <strong>true</strong> for <code>parameters.encrypted</code>, then enter the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use to encrypt your VPC Block Storage.
-To use your root key CRN in a secret, you must first convert it to base 64 by running `echo  -n "<root_key_CRN>" | base64`.
+To use your root key CRN in a secret, you must first convert it to base64 by running `echo  -n "<root_key_CRN>" | base64`.
 For more information about encrypting your data, see [Setting up encryption for your VPC Block Storage](#vpc-block-encryption).</td>
        </tr>
        </tbody>
        </table>

-3. Create your Kubernetes secret in your namespace.
+3. Create your Kubernetes secret.
    ```
    kubectl apply -f secret.yaml
    ```
    {: pre}

-4. Follow the steps in [Adding VPC Block Storage to your apps](#vpc-block-add) to create a PVC with your customized settings.
-Make sure to create the PVC with the customized storage class that the cluster admin created and name your PVC with the same name as your Kubernetes secret to apply your customized settings.
+4. Follow the steps in [Adding VPC Block Storage to your apps](#vpc-block-add) to create a PVC with your custom settings.
+Make sure to create the PVC with the customized storage class that the cluster admin created and use the same name for your PVC that you used for your secret.
+Using the same name for the secret and the PVC triggers the storage provider to apply the settings of the secret in your PVC.

-#### Enabling base64 encoding for the {{site.data.keyword.keymanagementserviceshort}} root key CRN
+#### Enforcing base64 encoding for the {{site.data.keyword.keymanagementserviceshort}} root key CRN
 {: #static-secret}

-1. Create a Kubernetes secret that includes the base64 encoded value for your {{site.data.keyword.keymanagementserviceshort}} root key CRN.
+1. As the cluster admin, create a Kubernetes secret that includes the base64 encoded value for your {{site.data.keyword.keymanagementserviceshort}} root key CRN.
+To retrieve the root key CRN, see [Setting up encryption for your VPC Block Storage](/docs/containers?topic=containers-vpc-block#vpc-block-encryption).
    ```
    apiVersion: v1
    kind: Secret